 Over 18 million people speak Khmer as a first language, roughly two thirds of whom are in Cambodia and one third in neighbouring countries, principally Vietnam and Thailand.
 Many speakers of Cambodian fled the country in the 1970s to escape the Khmer Rouge, a brutal political regime responsible for the death of untold millions of Cambodians.
 As a result, a substantial number of speakers of Cambodian emigrated to Europe, North America and Australia.

-- Introduction to Khmer (Not currently available)
+- Khmer Beginners (Not currently available)